 Get a Detailed Home Assessment (DHA)

 Sign up for a detailed home assessment through Boulder Fire-Rescue; more information on their webpage.
-If you have had a DHA since November 13, 2023, please access the DHA report through the link you received from the Community Risk Reduction specialists after the DHA.
-If you no longer have access to the link, please email wildfire-help@bouldercolorado.gov.
+If you had a DHA on or after November 13, 2023, please access the DHA report through the link you received from the Community Risk Reduction specialists after the DHA was performed If you no longer have access to the report link, please email wildfire-help@bouldercolorado.gov.
 If you received a DHA prior to this time, please sign up to be re-assessed.

 Access information from your DHA report